DATAREEL: Automated Data-Driven Video Story Generation with Animations: Methodology

 \subsection{Model Selection and Experiment Setup}

-We evaluate four open-source and two closed-source mainstream Vision-Language Models (VLMs) on \datareelbench{}, covering diverse dataset sizes and domains.
-The evaluated models include Gemini 2.5 Pro \citep{comanici2025gemini}, GPT-4.1 Mini \citep{achiam2023gpt}, GPT-5.4 Mini \citep{singh2025openai}, Claude 4.5 Opus \citep{opus4.5}, InternVL 3.5–8B \citep{wang2025internvl3}, and Qwen 2.5 VL–7B \citep{bai2025qwen25vltechnicalreport}.
-All six models are evaluated under a single-model prompting setup.
+We evaluate four closed-source and four open-source Vision-Language Models (VLMs) on \datareelbench{}, covering diverse dataset sizes and domains.
+The evaluated models include Gemini 2.5 Pro \citep{comanici2025gemini}, GPT-4.1 Mini \citep{achiam2023gpt}, GPT-5.4 Mini \citep{singh2025openai}, Claude Opus 4.5 \citep{opus4.5}, InternVL 3.5 (8B, 14B) \citep{wang2025internvl3}, and Qwen 2.5 VL (7B, 32B) \citep{bai2025qwen25vltechnicalreport}.
+All eight models are evaluated under a single-model prompting setup.
 The best-performing model is then selected for implementing the multi-agent framework.